FreskyZ/fine/docs/authentication.md

 - still auto refresh access token at server side, eliminate the requirements to refresh token workflow
 - application's access token is stored in memory and not in localstorage or similar storage, open page will automatically require new access token, this token is stored in server memory not database
+- public api is served at `api.example.com/appname/public/v1/...`, public api have more strict rate limit

 ### Security Considerations